VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Cluster should remain in working state if at least a single node of each type remains available during the update process.
 See [cluster availability](#cluster-availability) section for details.

-See also more advanced [cardinality limiter in vmagent](https://docs.victoriametrics.com/vmagent.html#cardinality-limiter).

 ## Cluster availability